+Before embarking on your journey to this beautiful tropical island, it is best to find out when is the best time to visit Pulau Perhentian.
 Pulau Perhentian is generally avoided during the mid-November to mid-February monsoon season.
 However, for those hardier travellers, you can still get to the island and stay at one of the few accommodations that are resiliently opened during the monsoon.

 To say that Pulau Perhentian is gorgeous would be an understatement.
 Though occasionally pock-marked by a surge of visitors, these islands (Kecil and Besar) still rival that of Thailand’s wondrous yet sometimes overcrowded islands.
 Read further about Perhentian Islands and other Malaysian islands at The Telegraph: Malaysia’s Unsung Islands.

 There is a multitude of activities to do at Perhentian Island - from swimming, snorkelling, diving, canoeing, trekking, island / beach hopping to volunteering at a turtle sanctuary, Pulau Perhentian will have you enjoying yourself throughout your holiday!

 If you’re coming to Pulau Perhentian from Singapore, you have the choice of flight, by bus or train.
 Of course, you can also drive yourself all the way up to Terengganu if you are keen for a roadtrip.
 If you’re flying in, travellers from Singapore must do so via KLIA as there is no direct flight from Singapore to Kuala Terengganu/Kota Bahru.
 If flying from KLIA is exceeded your budget, consider flying from Senai Airport in Johor instead.
 It might be cheaper, but your journey will also take slightly longer as you will have to travel by land from Singapore to Senai.